dotnet/vscode-csharp/debugger.md

 2. Install Dotnet CLI
  * Install Dotnet CLI following the instructions here:  http://dotnet.github.io/getting-started
  * **Hint for Mac**: Dotnet CLI requires openSSL to work.
 Don't forget this!
 Execute: `brew install openssl`
- * **Hint for Windows**: To be able to create portable PDBs you need a newer version of dotnet CLI.
+ * **On Windows**: To be able to create portable PDBs you need a newer version of dotnet CLI.
 See [here](https://github.com/OmniSharp/omnisharp-vscode/wiki/Portable-PDBs#downloading-a-net-cli-which-supports-debugtype-option) for more information.
 3. Install C# Extension for VS Code
  * Open the command palette in VSC (F1) and type "ext install C#" to trigger the installation of the extension.
  * VSC will show a message that the extension has been installed and it will restart.